 1# Facebook Live

 YouTube is definitely our favourite if you have a budget.
 The platform offers everything you might need for a decent virtual event.
-In addition to simple live streaming, YouTube has developed features designed specifically for real live events.
+In addition to simple live streaming, YouTube has developed features designed specifically for real life events.
 To mention a few:

 - You can make the event public or private